-4

-4

-Pro ducts

-Customers 4 5

-10 846 1748

-9 215 439

-The following table has the same results except that the dimension element values are replaced by the short descriptions of those values.
+4 4 2 Customers 4 5 -----9 215 439 10 846 1748 The following table has the same results except that the dimension element values are replaced by the short descriptions of those values.

-Internet t 2001

-Products

-Portable PCs Desktop PCs
+Internet 2001 Customers Portable PCs Desktop PCs Europe 215 439 North America 846 1748

-846 1748

-215 439

-Portable PCs

-To demonstrate turning inputs into outputs, Example 6-9 uses units, which is the Source for the UNITS measure, and defaultHiers, which is an ArrayList of the Source objects for the default hierarchies of the dimensions of the measure.
+To demonstrate turning inputs into outputs, Example 6-9 uses units, which is the Source for the Units measure, and defaultHiers, which is an ArrayList of the Source objects for the default hierarchies of the dimensions of the measure.
 The example gets the inputs and outputs of the Source for the measure.
 It displays the Source identifications of the Source for the measure and for its inputs.
 The inputs of the Source for the measure are the Source objects for the MdmPrimaryDimension objects that are the dimensions of the measure.

 Example 6-9 next displays the number of inputs and outputs of the Source for the measure.
-Using the join (Source joined) method, which produces a Source that has the elements of the base of the join operation as its elements and the joined parameter Source as an output, it joins one of the hierarchy Source objects to the Source for the measure, and displays the number of inputs and outputs of the resulting Source.
+Using the join(Source joined) method, which produces a Source that has the elements of the base of the join operation as its elements and the joined parameter Source as an output, it joins one of the hierarchy Source objects to the Source for the measure, and displays the number of inputs and outputs of the resulting Source.
 It then joins each remaining hierarchy Source to the result of the previous join operation and displays the number of inputs and outputs of the resulting Source.